 - Step 4: Pick the Right Keyboard and Mouse

-- Step 5 – Organize Your Surroundings Into Zones
+- Step 5 – Organize Your Workstation Into Zones

 - Step 6 – Adjust Your Lifestyle